-The availability of financial aid can be a major consideration in planning your educational future, so it is important that you clearly understand the process of obtaining financial aid and your responsibilities with respect thereto.
+The availability of federal financial aid can be a major consideration in planning your educational future, so it is important that you clearly understand how to seek financial aid and your responsibilities during the process.

 Completing the FAFSA

 The Free Application for Federal Student Aid (FAFSA) is an application you must complete annually in order to qualify for financial education assistance from the government and deferred repayment of such assistance while you remain enrolled.
-The FAFSA opens on October 1 each year and may be filed using income and tax data from either the current year (i.e., the year in which the application opens) or the previous year.
+The FAFSA opens on October 1 each year and may be filed using income and tax data from either the year in which the application opens or the previous year.

 First-time FAFSA applicants should follow the steps below to get started.
 For more detailed information, please review the University’s Financial Aid: Start-to-Finish online guide.

 The University of Louisville’s FAFSA school code is 001999.